Reserve tickets today for Hamline's Spring play

 The Theatre and Dance department is thankful for all the contributions the Hamline community has made to continue Hamline's theatrical legacy.

 For more than 75 years, theatre has been a vital part of the academic life and mission of Hamline University.
-The official start of the program was in 1930 when Miss Anne Simley, prepared with a $150 budget and a small platform stage on the third floor of a Science Hall, began a regular series of performances and classes.
+The official start of the program was in 1930 when Miss Anne Simley prepared with a $150 budget and a small platform stage on the third floor of a Science Hall and began a regular series of performances and classes.